 Got those vibrantly turquoise Havasu Falls, Mooney Falls, or Beaver Falls in Arizona on your adventure bucket list?
 You’ll need to get a permit from the Supai Tribe first before you can start planning your trip.

-Don’t have a Havasu Falls permit from 2020?
-Don’t you worry!
-You can still hike to the world-famous Havasu Falls and Beaver Falls in 2023.
-I’ll show you step-by-step how you can score a transfer permit to Havasupai Indian Reservation and hike to these magical waterfalls!
+I’ll show you step-by-step how you can score a permit to visit Havasupai Indian Reservation and hike to these magical waterfalls!

-Thinking about day hiking to Havasu Falls to avoid getting a permit?
+Thinking about day hiking to Havasu Falls, Mooney Falls, or Beaver Falls without staying overnight if you don't have a permit?
 Don’t!
 Day hiking is not allowed.

 Permit costs and minimum stay lengths continue to change year after year.